Early Wonder Tall Top Beet (Heirloom, 50 Days)

-Somewhat earlier than the other full-sized beets.
+The Early Wonder Tall Top Beet is somewhat earlier than the other full-sized beets.
 The tops are medium to tall and excellent for greens.
 Root is globular with a relatively small taproot.
 Dark red color and good flavor.

 Germination: 5-10 days